mdiazcl/WriteUps/Forensics/htb_TrueSecrets/readme.md

 The first program is a known encryption tool and also, a [vulnerable one](https://thehackernews.com/2015/09/truecrypt-encryption-software.html).
 The second one its just 7zip file manager.
 So, at some point there was a decompression or compression of a folder or files.

 A [file handle](https://learn.microsoft.com/en-us/windows/win32/fileio/file-handles) is created every time a file is opened via CreateFile function.
-So if at some point `7zFM.exe` openes a file it will have a handler in memory.
+So if at some point `7zFM.exe` opens a file it will have a handler in memory.
 We can use Volatility to list all handles by a process using its PID, which in this case is 2176.

 ```bash
 $ volatility -f TrueSecrets.raw --profile=Win7SP1x86_23418 handles --pid=2176